 Please note: reporting physical restraint under the National Aged Care Mandatory Quality Indicator Program is a separate and different process to the Commission’s assessment of restrictive practices under the Quality Standards.

-Information about the National Aged Care Mandatory Quality Indicator Program is available on the Department of Health website.
+Information about the National Aged Care Mandatory Quality Indicator Program is available on the Department of Health and Aged Care website.

 Where to find more information

 The Commission is focused on supporting providers by developing a range of resources that help them understand the appropriate use of restrictive practices and how to minimise their use.

 The Commission will continue to review, update and develop resources and education tools for providers regarding use of restrictive practices, behaviour support plans and appropriate consent.

 Guidance is available online to assist providers understand the requirements for minimising the use of restrictive practices.

 - Self-assessment tool